sigstore/timestamp-authority/docs/tsa-policy.md

 A conformant TSA must demonstrate that:

-- It meets its obligations as defined in section 6.1 TODO: ADD LINK;
+- It meets its obligations as defined in section [6.1](#61-tsa-obligation);

-- It has implemented controls which meet the requirements specified in section 7 TODO: ADD LNK.
+- It has implemented controls which meet the requirements specified in section [7](#7-requirements-on-tsa-practices).

 # 6. Obligations and Liability